Cottonwood Canyon State Park: Geography

 Park headquarters, about a two-hour drive east of Portland, is adjacent to Oregon Route 206 between Wasco and Condon.
-The river, which is formed by the boundary between Sherman County on the west and Gilliam County on the east, meanders for 16 mi through the arid park.
+The river, which forms the boundary between Sherman County on the west and Gilliam County on the east, meanders for 16 mi through the arid canyon landscape.

-The walls of the main canyon reach to 1920 ft above sea level within the park, which also includes four side canyons: Hay Creek, Esau, Rattlesnake, and Cottonwood.
-These and the main canyon are flanked by grassland, sagebrush shrub-steppe, river bottom, and cliffs composed mainly of basalts of the Columbia River Basalt Group.
+The walls of the main canyon reach up to 1920 ft above sea level within the park boundaries.
+The terrain features four prominent side canyons: Hay Creek, Esau, Rattlesnake, and Cottonwood.
+These canyons are characterized by sweeping grasslands, sagebrush shrub-steppe, river bottoms, and rugged sheer cliffs composed of the Columbia River Basalt Group.